pivotal/docs-platform-automation/docs/index.md

       to get a sense of the features and how they differ to understand the best transition method for your environment and needs.

-## Platform Automation and Upgrading Pivotal Platform
+## Platform Automation and Upgrading Ops Manager

 Successful platform engineering teams know that a platform team that's always up to date is critical for their business.
-If they don’t stay up to date, they miss out on the latest platform features and the services that Pivotal delivers, which means their development teams miss out too.
+If they don’t stay up to date, they miss out on the latest platform features and the services that VMware delivers, which means their development teams miss out too.
 By not keeping up to date,
 platforms could encounter security risks or even application failures.

-Pivotal offers regular updates for Pivotal Platform, which ensures our customers have access to the latest security patches and new features.
+VMware offers regular updates for Ops Manager and the products it installs, which ensures our customers have access to the latest security patches and new features.
-For example, Pivotal releases security patches every six days on average.
+For example, VMware releases security patches every six days on average.

 So how can a platform engineering team simplify the platform upgrade process?